MARA LEVERITT

 Investigative Reporter

 Mara Leveritt has covered crime, police, courts, and prisons in Arkansas for more than 30 years.
-In 1991, she broke the story about how plasma drawn from Arkansas prisoners was being sold on the international market, despite state officials’ awareness that inmates infected with HIV and hepatitis C were not being screened from the program.
-The program ended in 1994, but by then, more than 1,000 Canadians who suffered from hemophilia were infected with HIV from plasma traced to Arkansas prisons.
-Another 20,000 Canadians were infected with hepatitis C.
+In 1991 she broke the story of how plasma drawn from Arkansas prisoners was being sold on the international market, despite officials' awareness that inmates affected with HIV and Hepatitis C were not being screened from the program.
+By the time it ended in 1994, thousands of hemophiliacs around the world--especially in Canada, Europe and Japan--had been infected by plasma traced to Arkansas prisons.

 In 1995, Leveritt left newspaper reporting to dive more deeply into some other disturbing cases she’d covered.
 All remain unresolved.